URAmiRBin/nardebaam/README.md

 Note that these events can be used in other cases, for example onLevelStart is called whenever the player starts a level, with this event, the UI system as well as the analytics system will react and change the panel.

 ## Save
+Nardeboon uses [EasySave3](https://docs.moodkie.com/product/easy-save-3/) which is a paid package in order to handle the saves.

+In order to save you can use `ES3.Save` and to load use `ES3.Load`.
+Read the [documentations](https://docs.moodkie.com/product/easy-save-3/) for more details.

 ## Audio